 We have two broad rental market areas - Newcastle and Shropshire - and the rate for each of these areas may differ slightly.

 Under the new Welfare Reform changes there will be a four-year freeze to Local Housing Allowance rates for four years from 2016-17 to 2019-20.
-However, from April 2018 the Shared Accommodation Rate has increased slightly for both Newcastle and Shropshire.
+However, from April 2019 the Shared Accommodation Rate and the four bedroom rate have increased slightly for Newcastle.
 Please see the rates below:-

 Paying your rent